GNW-001/WebDev-2-Project-1/README.md

-# flask_starter
+# Property website
-Starter code for a new Flask Application
+Flask implementation of a simplistic real-estate website with listings stored in PostgreSql db.